 - Complete your design and export stereolithographic files

-- Understanding benefits and limitations of different 3D printers and filaments
+- Understand benefits/limitations of different 3D printers and filament

 Workshops are grouped into one session and available for sign up to the right.
 You may not sign up for individual workshops or split between multiple sessions.
 Plan to attend all workshops in your session.